skift-org/skift/doc/readme.md

 ## Table of contents

+- [Articles](articles.md) - A collection of articles, videos, or just mentions of skiftOS around the web.
 - [Building](building.md) - How to build skiftOS.
 - [Contributing](contributing.md) - How to contribute to skiftOS.
 - [History](history.md) - The history of the project and its origins.